Alcohol Rehab Success Rates

 Why Is Alcoholism Recovery So Challenging?

 The percentage of recovery for alcoholics is generally low and alcoholism relapse is high.

 According to the National Institute on Alcohol Abuse and Alcoholism, up to 90% of alcoholics will have at least one relapse during the first four years after they get sober.
 However, the way a recovering alcoholic handles a relapse is key to their long-term sobriety.

-Recent studies indicate that completing an alcohol treatment and rehabilitation program increases your chances of not only avoiding a relapse, but also minimizing the negative effects of a relapse.
+Recent studies indicate that successfully completing an alcohol rehab program increases your chances of not only avoiding a relapse, but also minimizing the negative effects of a relapse.